Kidnapping of Alon Ohel: Post release activities

-In November 2025, it was announced that Ohel had undergone two surgeries at Beilinson Hospital to treat his shoulder and eye that were both damaged during the attack and had worsened while being held.
-While initial reports while he was still held indicated that he had lost sight in his injured eye, Israeli doctors stated that they were hopeful in being able to restore part of his vision in the eye.
+In November 2025, it was announced that Ohel had undergone two surgeries at Beilinson Hospital to treat his shoulder and eye that were both damaged during the attack and had deteriorated during the captivity.
+Although assessments of photos released during his captivity had predicted that he had lost all vision in his injured eye, Israeli doctors stated that they were hopeful in being able to restore part of his vision in the eye.

 Also in November 2025, Ohel was a musical guest on Israeli sketch comedy show Eretz Nehederet as follow up to the performance earlier in the year by Israeli singer Hanan Ben Ari that was dedicated to Ohel and was part of a national recognition of hostages campaign.

+In February 2026, Ohel produced and was a participant in a fundraising concert on behalf of a rehabilitation fund for Ohel.
+During the concert Ohel performed "Yesh Li Sikui" (I Have a Chance) by Eviatar Banai and dedicated it to fellow hostage Eli Sharabi who had been held with Ohel and was in attendance.
+He credited Sharabi as helping him survive captivity as Sharabi had helped him cope and occupy time in captivity.